SadraKhorami/ShitM-Guard/README.md

 }
 ```

 Note: With masquerade, Origin will see Entry IP as the client IP.
-If you need real client IPs, use policy routing instead of SNAT.
+If you need real client IPs, use policy routing instead of SNAT and keep `ENFORCE_IP_MATCH=true`.
+If you keep masquerade, set `ENFORCE_IP_MATCH=false` in the API env.

 ### Origin (Hidden)
 ```